The new orchestra season opens with a soaring Russian flourish:

 Kristina Miller

-Kristina Miller was born into a family of musicians in Moscow as a piano prodigy.
-After only a short period of training she had her first performances with orchestra at the age of eight.
-The award-winning pianist’s foreign tours span several continents and her first CD, released in 2008, was broadcast several times on BBC radio.
+Kristina Miller was born into a family of musicians in Moscow as a piano prodigy and, after only a short period of training, made her first appearances with an orchestra at the age of eight.
+The award-winning pianist, who won the Steinway Prize from Steinway & Sons in Munich in 2006, has toured across several continents, and her debut CD, released in 2008, has been broadcast several times on BBC Radio.

 Recreation is special in many ways: consisting of musicians whose nationalities range from Japan to Venezuela, most of the members received part of their training in Graz.
 After its formation in 2002, the collective has played in unique halls such as the Alte Oper Frankfurt and has worked with outstanding conductors.